California Licensed Vocational Nurses (LVN'S) are eligible to apply for a one-year

 Transcripts & Foreign Degrees

-Foreign transcripts must be evaluated by a certified credentials evaluation service before credit can be granted.
-If you have a degree from a college or university outside the United States, your transcript will need to be evaluated by an approved NACES agency (www.naces.org).
-A copy of the evaluated transcript must be submitted at time of application to be used to meet program or graduation requirements.
+Transcripts from an institution(s) outside of the United States (U.S.) must be evaluated by a certified credentials evaluation service before credit can be granted.
+If you have a degree from a college or university outside the U.S., your transcript must be evaluated by an approved National Association of Credential Evaluation Services (NACES) agency.
+A copy of the evaluated transcript must be submitted with your application packet to meet program and/or graduation requirements.

 Quarter units are not equal to semester units.
 Transfer courses taken on the quarter system may not be equivalent to the required semester units.